BoiseState/CS321_Bioinformatics/README.md

 ## 7. Using a Database

+A common technique is to provide project results in a common format.
+The results will then be accessible to other researchers much more easily.

+In this project, your team will practice this technique by creating an SQL database that has subsequence data in it.

+In the real world, the GeneBankCreateBtree program would need to be modified to create the database from an existing BTree.
+In this project, the correct BTree dump files are provided for `test0.gbk` and `test5.gbk`.

-Using the dumpfiles from your BTree, load the data into an SQLite database using the SQLite .import command.
+Using these dumpfiles, load the data into an SQLite database using the SQLite .import command.
 See the documentation [here](https://sqlite.org/cli.html#importing_files_as_csv_or_other_formats).

+Loading the data from the dumpfiles prevents your team from needing a fully functioning BTree to complete this requirement.

-Then we will create a separate search program named `GeneBankSearchDatabase` that uses the database instead of the BTree.
+Then create a separate search program named `GeneBankSearchDatabase` that uses the database instead of the BTree.
 This is a common pattern in real life applications, where we may crunch lots of data using a data structure and then store the results in a database for ease of access.